openlegacy/openlegacy-public-ide-demos/contract-first-bian/README.md

 ## Demo definitions:
-Create an api from BIAN contract on top of cics SDK.
+Create an API from a BIAN contract on top of a CICS SDK.

 ## Demo Resources
 - [CurrentAccount.json](/assets/CurrentAccount.json)